 Aflibercept 40mg/mL; soln for oph intravitreal inj; preservative-free.

 Neovascular (wet) age-related macular degeneration (AMD).
-Macular edema following central retinal vein occlusion (CRVO).
+Macular edema following retinal vein occlusion (RVO).
 Diabetic macular edema (DME).

 Recombinant fusion protein (human VEGF inhibitor + human IgG1).

 Ocular or periocular infections.
 Active intraocular inflammation.

 Potential risk of arterial thromboembolic events (eg, nonfatal stroke or MI, vascular death).
 Monitor for endophthalmitis and retinal detachments during the week following injection.
 Monitor intraocular pressure and perfusion of optic nerve head after injection.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Conjunctival hemorrhage, eye pain, cataract, vitreous detachment, vitreous floaters, increased intraocular pressure, conjunctival hyperemia, corneal erosion, inj site pain, foreign body sensation in eye.

 Vial (for single eye use)—1 (w. needles + syringe)

 - appx. price $1896.00